Lost to translation: The gap between scientific discovery and clinical practice

 Australia (and the world) continues to enjoy an explosion of scientific discovery in health and medical research, but the translation of these findings into clinical practice is often elusive – even referred to as ‘the valley of death’.
 As a result, money, knowledge and potential health benefits are lost to translation.

-In this edition of In Brief, we explore the concept of translational research, roadblocks in the translational process and potential solutions for bridging the gap.
+In this article, we explore the concept of translational research, roadblocks in the translational process and potential solutions for bridging the gap.

 Defining translational research